Barbara Ann Archer

 Larry Poulin (present)

 Bethany Rebello, has been Fairfield Farm’s Barn Manager and Assistant Instructor since 1998.
 Bethany began riding in 1980 at the age of eight.
-She has been riding and showing horses for thirty years.
+She has been riding and showing horses for 35+ years.
 In 1992 she graduated Cum Laude from Johnson & Wales University with a degree in Business Management and Equine Science.
 In 1998 Bethany also became a MA Licensed Riding Instructor.
 Bethany has shown very successfully at schooling and recognized dressage competitions since 1993.
-Her current show horse, “Tailor Made”. a Dutch Warmblood, is competing at third level.
+Her current show horse, “Tailor Made”. a Dutch Warmblood, is competing at Prix St. Georges.
 She has earned her USDF Rider Awards at Training First, and Second levels.

 Bethany Rebello, Barn Manager